tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-add-requirements.md

 to communicate with a provisioned unencrypted DNS resolver and discover the equivalent or associated encrypted DNS resolver.

-Domain-specific encrypted resolver discovery mechanisms additionally need to provide some information about the applicability and capabilities of encrypted resolvers.
+Domain-specific resolver discovery mechanisms additionally need to provide some information about the applicability and capabilities of encrypted resolvers.
 This information could either be provisioned, or be discovered based on clients actively trying to access content.